pallinger/ansible-tinc/README.md

 - `physical_ip` specifies which IP address you want tinc to bind to, based on network interface name.
 It is set to `eth1` (ansible_eth1) by default.
 On DigitalOcean, `eth1` is the private network interface so *Private Networking* must be enabled unless you would rather use the public network interface (`eth0`)
 - `netname` specifies the tinc netname.
 It's set to `nyc3` by default.
 - `vpn_netmask` specifies the netmask that the will be applied to the VPN interface.
 By default, it's set to `255.255.255.0`, which means that each `vpn_ip` is a Class C address which can only communicate with other hosts within the same subnet.
 For example, a `10.0.0.x` will not be able to communicate with a `10.0.1.x` host unless the subnet is enlarged by changing `vpn_netmask` to something like `255.255.0.0`.
+- `firewall` specifies the firewall type on the host.
+Currently tinc port is opened only if `ufw` is set.
+Default is none.

 The other variables probably don't need to be modified.

 - `vpn_interface` is the virtual network interface that tinc will use.
 It is `tun0` by default.
+- `tinc_connect_to` specifies whether the given host will be added to the ConnectTo list.
+This defaults to true, but you may want to change disable it for some groups of hosts.
+Implementing this feature seemed necessary as tinc start became really sluggish with 50+ connected hosts.

 ## Set Up Tinc